COVID-19 Pass System Lifted at Large Stores, Cram Schools

 While eating will be restricted in study rooms, libraries and museums, the system will remain in place at restaurants and coffee shops inside department stores and large discount stores.

-The revision comes after the Seoul Administrative Court on Friday suspended the enforcement of the system at department and discount stores in Seoul while halting a planned implementation for minors aged 12 to 18.
+The revision comes after the Seoul Administrative Court a few days earlier suspended the enforcement of the system at department and discount stores in Seoul while halting a planned implementation for minors aged 12 to 18.

 The government, however, sees the need to enforce the system at private educational facilities involving musical instruments, singing and acting and plans to explain the matter when it challenges the court decision.